sandro-almeida/GitBasics/Git-ReadMe.txt

   > Located at the root of your project, ignores files listed inside it (accept wildcards)

 > At any time only one branch is active = checkout branch = HEAD

+> Git is an example of a distributed version control system (DVCS).
+Unlike once popular centralized version control systems, DVCSs like Git don’t need a constant connection to a central repository.
+Developers can work anywhere and collaborate asynchronously from any time zone.

+> A repository, or Git project, encompasses the entire collection of files and folders associated with a project, along with each file’s revision history.
+The file history appears as snapshots in time called commits, and the commits exist as a linked-list relationship, and can be organized into multiple lines of development called branches.
+Because Git is a DVCS, repositories are self-contained units and anyone who owns a copy of the repository can access the entire codebase and its history.

+> Branching is a core concept in Git, and the entire GitHub Flow is based upon it.
+There's only one rule: anything in the master branch is always deployable.

+> With GitHub, you can deploy from a branch for final testing in production before merging to master.

 ### Git commands (all start with git) ###